FC-Datalog as a Framework for Efficient String Querying: Introduction

 The logic $\fc$ has a tight connection to core spanners.
-In particular, the extension $\fcreg$, \changethree{which extends $\fc$ with constraints that decide membership of regular languages}, captures the expressive power of generalized core spanners, and the existential-positive fragment $\epfcreg$ captures the expressive power of core spanners.
+Although ``pure'' $\fc$ cannot define all the regular languages (see \cite{Thompson25}), we can define $\fcreg$, the extension of $\fc$ with constraints that decide membership of regular languages. $\fcreg$ captures the expressive power of generalized core spanners, and its existential-positive fragment $\epfcreg$ captures the expressive power of core spanners.
 Furthermore, there are polynomial time conversions between $\fcreg$ and generalized core spanners, and $\epfcreg$ and core~spanners (see Section 5.2 of \cite{FC}).
-While spanners reason over intervals of positions, $\fc$ reasons directly over factors.
+Whilst spanners reason over intervals of positions, $\fc$ reasons directly over factors.
 When dealing with factors, unlike with intervals of positions, the default is not to distinguish between duplicates.
 However, simulating different intervals containing the same factor is easily done: we can simply store in addition to the factor, the prefix preceding it.
 On the other hand, eliminating duplicates when working with intervals, such as in spanners, is not so easily achieved.
 Due to the connection between the two models, we can use $\fc$ to gain insights into spanners; previous examples of work on $\fc$ that has produced results for spanners are \cite{SplittingAtoms} for tractability \changetwo{and} \cite{EFGames} for inexpressibility.

-\subparagraph*{Datalog.}
+\subsection{Datalog.}